 - Career Information: We have extensive resources to assist any student with finding that perfect career. - ♦ College Entrance Exam Study Guides : SAT and ACT materials, registration information and study guides. - College Library: A comprehensive collection of college brochures and catalogs are available to assist with college, vocational, technical, art & design research. - College Presentations: Colleges and universities are scheduled to visit Santiago High School. - Financial Aid: We have many resources and support for applying for scholarships. - Military: Interested in a career in the military?
 We have a wide variety of information for all branches.
-Military representatives are available to meet with students throughout the year. - Scholarships: All of the latest information on free scholarship search engines and a list of scholarships organized by due dates. - Guest Speakers: college, career, and military presentations.
+Military representatives are available to meet with students throughout the year. - Scholarships: All of the latest information on free scholarship search engines and a list of scholarships organized by due dates. - Career: On campus Fair featuring 4 year colleges, vocational schools, military community colleges, and local businesses.